Finding A Car

-There is a wide variety of cars available in Australia.
+There is a wide variety of cars available in New Zealand.
 If you intend to buy a new car, the options and procedures are quite similar to other places around the world.
 Most new migrants, however, start off by buying a second-hand car.

-Australia has a wide variety of second-hand cars available and they are extremely well priced.
+New Zealand has a wide variety of second-hand cars available and they are extremely well priced.
 There are several options available when looking for a car, depending upon the type of car you want, how much money you are willing to spend and how much you know about cars.
-Also there are important differences in the way you go about buying a new or used car in each State or Territory.
+The options include purchasing through a LMVD registered car dealer, at a car auction, car fair or privately.